 Exactly; you have a promise from God, and as David said when he had a great promise from God about a dynasty, he said: Lord, do as you have said; and in a sense, every time we take a promise of God we come before God and say: Lord, this is your word.
 I am calling on you to fulfill your word.

 You mentioned the Lord’s Prayer.
-That is found, of course, in all of the first three Gospels, but in Luke it comes in Chapter 11, and the opening verse of Luke 11 shows the disciples coming to Jesus and saying: Lord, teach us to pray.
+That is found, of course, in all of the first three Gospels, but in Luke it comes in Chapter 11, and the opening verse of shows the disciples coming to Jesus and saying: Lord, teach us to pray.
 So his giving them of that model prayer was in respond to their question.
 We don’t know how to pray.
 Lord, teach us to pray.
 I think there is a story, a great Scottish preacher of one hundred years ago, Alexander White, once preached for a whole season on that one verse because he said there is nothing we need to learn more than to pray.
 We need instruction in that.
 It isn’t just off the top of our head.

 Yes, the promises that the Holy Spirit, who lives within us, is the one who guides us and helps us in prayer, and even intercedes deep within us; and one of the things I feel strongly about is that whenever we pray, as whenever we open the scriptures, we ask the Holy Spirit to guide us and teach us, and he does that in a wonderful way.
 I think what God is looking for in us is a sense of dependence.